MSDA-LifeCycleAgents/brokeragent/README.md

 ![mlaf](https://raw.githubusercontent.com/MSDA-LifeCycleAgents/mlaf-java/feature/readme/docs/images/wink-ecosystem.gif)

-This framework is put together by a group of student from the University of Applied Sciences in Utrecht.
+This framework is put together by a group of students from the University of Applied Sciences in Utrecht.
 It serves the simplification of the creation of a Multi Lifecycle Agent System.

 ## Disclaimer